sleepy-juan/PoZangZee/documents/DP3/DP3_PaperPrototyping.md

   * Manages address books for groups of 30~40

 ## Observation
-> **How we classify the problems**: Those issues that critically hamper the successful execution of the key functionality that we opt to provide via the service have been classified as highly critical and feedback that regards such an issue has been given high criticality.
+> **How we classified the problems**: Those issues that critically hamper the successful execution of the key functionality that we opt to provide via the service have been classified as highly critical and feedback that regards such an issue has been given high criticality.
-> **How we will solve**: The primary rule and reason that underlies all of the decisions regarding distribution and allocation of resources including but not limited to our time and effort and determining the priority through which the order of implementation of features will be set in cases of contradicting demands from the users is the order of criticality that was assigned to each of the users needs that have been discovered in the course of observation that took place during our paper prototyping and each test to the users who are chosen to resemble our model persona as much as we and our pool of human resources and relations could afford in due time.
+> **How we will plan to address each problems**: The primary rule and reason that underlies all of the decisions regarding distribution and allocation of resources including, but not limited to, our time and effort and determining the priority, through which the order of implementation of features will be set in cases of contradicting demands from the users, is the order of criticality.

 ### Theme A: affordance.
 * Task 1 (The **Formatting** Feature)